 So go out there and do you.
 The final step is just that commitment, that spark, that urge to just sit down at the computer for an hour and do it.
 You go this!

-Did you have any questions after browsing this article?
+Did you have any questions about blogging goals after browsing this article?
 Let us know in the comments!

 Greg Narayan blogs at DearBlogger when he shares down to earth WordPress advice and quick solutions to common issues each morning.
 He has recently shifted his efforts to helping Indian bloggers find the best tools, services, themes, and web hosting in India.